- Cancer Information

 Finding trial results

 If you’d like to know the results of the study you participated in, start by asking your doctor or clinical trials coordinator.
-The participant information you read at the beginning of the trial and the informed consent document you signed often say how the results will be available.
+The participant information you read at the beginning of the trial and the informed consent document you signed often say how and when the results will be available.
+The results are usually reported for everyone in the trial together, so you may not be able to see your individual results.

 Download a PDF booklet on this topic.